segmentio/segment-docs/src/segment-app/extensions/dbt.md

 1. In your Segment workspace, navigate to **Settings > Extensions**.
 2. Click **Manage dbt Cloud**.
-3. Add your dbt Cloud API key, and, optionally, a custom subdomain.
+3. Add your dbt Cloud API key (this should be your dbt Personal Access Token ), and, optionally, a custom subdomain (by default, the subdomain is set to 'cloud'.
+Your custom subdomain can be found in the url, for example https://cloud.getdbt.com/).
 Click **Save**.

 ### Model syncs